The Akron Legal News

 To: John Doe, address unknown.

-Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services, located at 264 S. Arlington Street, Akron, Ohio 44306, states certain children to wit: Harold Juarez, DOB: 7/9/2010 and Terry Urnick, Jr., DOB: 12/10/2008, have been found to be Dependent and whereas a Motion for Permanent Custody has been filed.
-Mother of said children is Leticia Juarez.
-Said motion will be set for a hearing on January 12, 2026 at 1:00 p.m., at 650 Dan Street, Akron, Ohio 44310.
+Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services, located at 264 S. Arlington Street, Akron, Ohio 44306, states certain children to wit: Hinata Kiltau, DOB: 1/7/2021 and Rosalind Peterson, DOB: 10/29/2018, have been found to be Dependent and whereas a Motion for Permanent Custody has been filed.
+Mother of said children is Kathleen Peterson.
+Said motion will be set for a hearing on April 14, 2026 at 9:00 a.m., and April 15, 2026 at 9:00 a.m., both days before Judge Tucci Teodosio at 650 Dan Street, Akron, Ohio 44310.
 John Doe is ordered to appear before said Court on said date and show cause why this motion should not be granted.

 You are hereby notified that: